-This section show the block diagram of three image acquisition systems using one Coaxlink card
+This section show the block diagram of three image acquisition systems using one Coaxlink card this configuration applies only when a 1-camera or a 1-camera, line-scan firmware variant is installed.

-Note: In the diagrams hereafter, the main elements are represented by rectangles and their relations are represented by line segments with arrows indicating the direction of the signal or the data flow.
+In the diagrams hereafter, the main elements are represented by rectangles and their relations are represented by line segments with arrows indicating the direction of the signal or the data flow.
 The filling color of the rectangle indicates the level in the GenTL hierarchy as described in the legend.